As an Amazon Associate I earn from qualifying purchases.

-Growing up in New Jersey in the 1970s and 1980s, the sum total of Mexican food in my world was the Tico Taco out on Route 22, and hideous, hard-shelled, pre-bent tacos filled with ground beef seasoned with “taco mix,” which, so far as I could tell, was cumin and chile and who-knows-what-else.
+Growing up in New Jersey in the 1970s and 1980s, the sum total of Mexican food in my world was the Tiko Taco out on Route 22, and hideous, hard-shelled, pre-bent tacos filled with ground beef seasoned with “taco mix,” which, so far as I could tell, was cumin and chile and who-knows-what-else.
 Meh.

 For a long time, I thought tacos = ground meat + seasoning.
 Even years later, Taco Night at college, or in friends’ homes (and here you can see I had no Mexican friends at the time), always meant “taco meat,” the same ground beef with seasonings.

+What attracted me to her recipe was that it was a picadillo de venado — venison!
 I was also attracted by the fact that Gonzalez de Cabrera’s recipe is not sweet, and had far fewer ingredients than the sometimes baroque picadillos you can see in places like, say Oaxaca.

-There are a few tricks here for a better picadillo.
+There are a few tricks here for a better Mexican picadillo.
 First is to roast your own green chiles.
 I prefer to use Hatch chiles or poblanos, but Anaheim or chilaca or the Hungarian light green “wax” chiles will all work.
 And you can roast and peel red chiles instead.
 Don’t know how to roast your own chiles?
 Here’s how.

 You can also slice a paste (Roma) tomato in half lengthwise and set it, cut side down, on a dry skillet until it blackens.
 By the time this happens, the tomato will be roasted and the skin will peel off easily.